jspsych/jspsych-contrib/README.md

 Plugins and extensions in this repository are contributed by community members.
 They are not extensively tested or verified by the core jsPsych team.

-Contributions to `jspsych-contrib` that are broadly useful, well-documented, and-well tested may be added to the main `jsPsych` repository, with the contributor's permission.
+Contributions to `jspsych-contrib` that are broadly useful, well-documented, and well-tested may be added to the main `jsPsych` repository, with the contributor's permission.

 ## Guidelines for contributions